technoph1le/technoph1le/README.md

 ## 👨‍💻 About Me

-- 🔭 I’m currently working on projects and blogging 👨‍💻
+- 🔭 I’m currently working on projects and mentoring 👨‍💻
 - 🌱 I’m currently learning everything 🤣
 - 📫 How to reach me: @any/dostonnabotov
-- ⚡ Fun fact: Loves to get lost in a good book 📚
+- ⚡ Fun fact: Loves typing and speed cubing ⌨

 <br />